 Title Recommendation Recommendation 1: We recommend that, conditional on prudently hedging the unvested MSSL load, there is scope to reduce the VCL to the LNG vesting level by the end of 2018.
-VCL for 2017 and 2018 If the unvested MSSL load is not hedged, we recommend that the VCL be reduced to no lower than 20 percent for calendar years 2017 and 2018.
+VCL for 2017 and 2018 If the unvested MSSL load is not hedged, we recommend that the VCL be reduced to no lower than 20% for calendar years 2017 and 2018.
 Recommendation 2: Balanced market regime We recommend the introduction of the balanced market regime to manage market power in the SWEM, comprising: Retaining the EMA's existing market monitoring and Electricity Act responsibilities.
-Replacing the capacity caps in the generation licences of the three largest Gencos by concentration caps.
+Replacing the capacity caps in the generation licences of the three largest Gencos by a 25% market share cap in all generation licences in a manner that does not force divestments under the current generation licences.
 Phasing out vesting contracts in several stages.
-First, gradually reducing balance vesting quantities to LNG vesting.
+First, gradually reducing balance vesting quantities to LNC vesting.
 Secondly, removing all vesting contracts once LNG vesting contracts have expired.
 Prudently hedging the unvested MSSL load.
 Recommendation 3: We recommend a gradual adjustment from the status quo to the new arrangements over 2 to 3 years,, taking into account the changes that may be required to support the new arrangements and the objective of ensuring an orderly transition.
 Transition path The hedging of unvested MSSL load could involve a combination of SGX products, tenders and bilateral trades once appropriate trading, risk management and compliance arrangements are in place.